 The following list ranks all 32 of London’s boroughs (plus the City of London) by their median monthly rental rate, from the most expensive to the least.

 The data is drawn from London.Gov’s London Rental Map.
 This is a great resource that is updated every quarter and its findings are published annually.
-The most recent update was March 2022.
+The most recent update was April 2023 and covered rental data from the 2022 calendar year.

 We’ve used the average rental rate for two-bedroom properties.
 This was by far the most common type of rental recorded in practically every borough.